YouHighFiveMe/youhighfiveme/README.md

 You should now have a working application environment.

+#Database migrations

+This app comes bundled with Doctrine Migrations bundle, which simplifies the process of keeping database structure in sync with multiple developers and production environment.

+Migrations bundle checks the structure of your entities and does it's magic based on that information.

+You should create migration script after you are done with adding/dropping or renaming tables, table columns or constraints.

+    $ app/console doctrine:migrations:diff

+New migration scripts appear when you pull new code from Github.
+To see if there are any new migrations available, you need to check the status.

+    $ app/console doctrine:migrations:status

+If you see new migrations available, all you have to do is run the migrations.

+    $ app/console doctrine:migrations:migrate

+You should now have your database in an updated state with up-to-date structure that corresponds with application's entity classes.

 #Testing

 We strongly encourage you to practice test driven development and write those